 Across the country, councils are taking urgent actions in their local areas with partners and their local communities to combat the negative impacts of climate change and to deliver net zero carbon by 2050.
-The aim of the LGA’s climate change support programme is to enable councils and residents to reach their local carbon reduction targets by adapting and mitigating the effects of climate change.
+The aim of the LGA’s climate change support programme is to help councils and residents to reach their local carbon reduction targets by adapting and mitigating the effects of climate change.

 We are committed to supporting councils to continue to do so in the best way possible, and in this hub, we bring together an overview of our support offer, including information on upcoming events, relevant publications and notable practice examples.

-We produce a monthly Climate Change Bulletin which gives you a round up of best practice examples and the latest news for councils.
+- We produce a monthly Climate Change Bulletin which gives you a round up of best practice examples and the latest news for councils.
 You can sign up to receive the bulletin for free.

-Join the Climate Emergency Knowledge Hub Group, a platform where councils who have declared a climate emergency or made any other type of commitment to reduce carbon and improve the environment can share information and experiences.
+- Join the Climate Emergency Knowledge Hub Group, a platform where councils who have declared a climate emergency or made any other type of commitment to reduce carbon and improve the environment can share information and experiences.